 Incorporate pedestrian, equestrian, and bicycle trails into the right-of-way of scenic highways as designated by the County's Bikeways Plan and the Master Plan of Regional Riding and Hiking Trails.

-1.8 Road Slope Improvement: Where feasible, utilize contour grading and slope rounding to gradually transition graded road slopes into the natural topography of the area.
+1.8 Road Slope Improvement:

+Where feasible, utilize contour grading and slope rounding to gradually transition graded road slopes into the natural configuration consistent with the topography of the area.